 Instead, I’ll focus on the instances of workplace bias to which most people can relate.
 If you’re like most people, then you need to work to live, right?
 So let’s talk about how bias can affect our chances of being hired.
 Continue reading Implicit Bias | Part 3: Workplace Bias

-If our conscious reasoning were biased, then we’d notice it, right?
+If our reasoning were biased, then we’d notice it, right?
 Not quite.
-We are conscious of very few (if any) of the processes that influence our conscious reasoning.
-Some unconscious processes bias our conscious reasoning in measurable ways.
+We are conscious of very few (if any) of the processes that influence our reasoning.
+So, some processes bias our reasoning in ways that we do not always endorse.
 This is sometimes referred to as implicit bias.
-In this post, I’ll talk about the theory behind our implicit biases and mention a couple (kind of scary) findings.
+In this post, I’ll talk about the theory behind our implicit biases and mention a couple surprising findings.

-In future posts, I’ll talk about the theory behind our implicit biases [Part 2], how implicit bias impacts the workplace [Part 3], over 25 practical debiasing tips from the scientific research [Part 4], and the practice of giving an encouraging feedback about our biases [Part 5].
+In future posts, I’ll talk about the theory behind our biases [Part 2], how bias impacts the workplace [Part 3], a dozen debiasing strategies from the research [Part 4], and a few tips for giving (and receiving) feedback about our biases [Part 5].